ACS Accreditation is considered the highest honour that can be bestowed on an ACS member.

 Accreditation by the Society is deemed an honour and an Accredited Cinematographer shall have the right to use the letters ACS after his or her name whilst full financial membership is maintained.

-Every successful Accredited member will be presented with a certificate bearing their name and an accreditation number.
+Every successful Accredited member will be presented with a certificate bearing their name and an accreditation number along with an ACS Accreditation pin.
 The certificate always remains the property of the Society.
 Should the Accredited member become un-financial and their membership lapse, the certificate must be returned to the National Executive and the person may no longer use the ACS suffix after their name.

 An Accreditation application fee of $220 inc GST is to be paid with an entrants submission.
 In the event of a member failing to gain Accreditation, after a period of 12 months but within 2 years, they may reapply once without having to repay the application fee.
 It will be necessary to submit a new application and a revised submission.
 After the 3 year period they can again reapply but will have to pay another application fee

-For a copy of the Accreditation Application form please contact your local State Branch President or the National President via the link below.
+For a copy of the Accreditation Application form please contact your local State or Territory Branch President or the National President via the link below.

 Displaying 1 - 2 of 2